 - Final paycheck: When employment ends, employees must be paid all their earned wages, as well as any accrued but unused vacation time.
 Otherwise, an employer may be subjected to late payment penalties.

-Examples of common disputes that arise include an employer making unlawful deductions before calculating the employee’s commission, passing through the costs of business to the employee, withholding commissions that the employee has already earned, misclassifying an employee to avoid paying overtime, or failing to pay the compensation provided in the employee’s offer letter.
+Examples of common disputes that arise include an employer making unlawful deductions before calculating the employee’s commission, passing through the costs of business to the employee, withholding commissions that the employee has already earned, misclassifying an employee to avoid paying overtime or failing to pay the compensation provided in the employee’s offer letter.

 What employees are entitled to overtime pay?

 California exempts certain employees from overtime and some of the other required payments noted above.
 In most cases, an exempt employee must be paid a minimum threshold salary.
-Currently under California law that salary is $43,680.
+Currently, under California law, that salary is $43,680.

 Even if an employer pays the threshold salary, it cannot avoid paying overtime unless an employee meets the criteria for an exempt employee.
 Most exempt employees fall into the “white-collar” categories of executive, administrative, or professional employees, although some salespersons and computer technicians can also be classified as exempt.

-The requirements for an exemption depend on actual job duties, not job titles or position descriptions.
+The requirements for an exemption depending on actual job duties, not job titles or position descriptions.
 Therefore, it is insufficient for an employer to merely change an employee’s job title, such as from secretary to “administrative assistant,” in an attempt to meet the requirements of the exemption.
 When the classification is improper, the employee may be entitled to recover penalties, back pay, and other compensation.

 When is an independent contractor actually an employee?

 Independent contractors are not covered by wage protection laws, including minimum wage and overtime laws.
 Some employers misclassify employees as independent contractors to avoid paying overtime and payroll taxes, providing worker’s compensation coverage, or offering other benefits of employment such as health insurance.